 5. MongoDB

 MongoDB is a developer data platform company.
-It allows users to create, transform, and disrupt industries by enabling them to capitalize on the power of software and their data through its Atlas platform.
+Through its Atlas platform, it allows users to create, transform, and disrupt industries by enabling them to capitalize on the power of software and their data.

 6. Lemonade

-Lemonade is a tech-based insurance company.
-It uses an AI-powered platform to make it easier for customers to buy insurance and process claims.
-Customers can buy a new insurance policy in a matter of minutes.
-Meanwhile, Lemonade can process claims in a few seconds.
+Lemonade is a tech-based insurance company that uses an AI-powered platform to make it easier for customers to buy insurance and process claims.
+Customers can buy a new insurance policy in a matter of minutes, and Lemonade can process claims in a few seconds.
 That's lightning fast compared to the days it often takes traditional insurance companies to process and pay out claims.

 The company is growing quickly.
-Its customer count was more than 1.9 million in mid-2023, up 21% from the previous year.
-It's also collecting a higher premium per customer (up 24% year over year) as it expands its offerings to include renter, home, life, auto, and pet insurance.
+Its customer count was nearly 2.1 million in mid-2024, up 13% from the previous year.
+It's also collecting a higher premium per customer (up 8% year over year) as it expands its offerings to include renter, home, life, auto, and pet insurance.

-Lemonade is also expanding internationally, having entered the U.K. market in late 2022 after launches in France, Germany, and the Netherlands.
-With the insurance industry ripe for disruption, Lemonade can squeeze out a lot of growth by grabbing more market share.
+Lemonade is also expanding internationally, launching homeowners insurance in France in early 2024.
+It serves customers in the U.S., Germany, the Netherlands, France, and the U.K. With the insurance industry ripe for disruption, Lemonade can squeeze out a lot of growth by grabbing more market share.

 8. Snowflake